ejpcmac/jpc-nix/README.md

 # nix-jpc

-Personal Nix channel containing some ugly hacks that will eventually become something better.
-In the mean time, **please use with caution, and fork before using.**
+Personal Nix channel. **Please use with caution, nothing here is guarenteed to keep working.**

 ## Usage